 Experts warn that the application procedure for online schools requires the same amount of planning and effort than that of traditional on-campus MBA programs.
-In both settings, admission depends on a combination of GMAT or GRE scores, essay strength, letters of recommendation, and undergraduate transcripts.
-One main difference between the two programs: online students tend to be older and therefore often have more professional experience prior to entering the MBA program.
-They may also require a more flexible education path to meet their career goals.
+In both settings, a candidate's admission depends on many things including GMAT or GRE scores, strength or your essays, letters of recommendation, undergraduate studies transcripts from any previous college or university attended, and meeting the deadlines to get this and other required items to the MBA admissions committee.
+One main difference between the two programs is that online students tend to be older and therefore often have more professional development and experience before entering an MBA program.
+They may also require a more flexible education path to meet their career goals since they are often already employed.

-In a traditional program, students dedicate all of their time to furthering their education.
-Time spent in classes and internships is often under the watchful eye of professors or people who report to them.
-Online students have the freedom to complete their program on their terms with much more flexibility, and don’t have to abandon their real-life work or family obligations while doing it.
+In a traditional, full-time MBA program, students dedicate all of their time to furthering their education while on campus.
+Time spent in classes, activities, events, and internships is often under the watchful eye of faculty.
+Online students have the freedom to start and complete their program on their terms, with much more flexibility, and their decision doesn't have to impact their current work, family, or social obligations.

 For the best chance of success, keep these tips in mind when going through your online MBA application process.